zeek/zeek-docs/script-reference/types.rst

     executed and ``F`` meaning that only some of the handlers may have executed due to one handler body exiting as a result of a ``break`` statement.

+    Hook handler parameter lists may be any subset of the first declaration's full parameter list and follow the same parameter matching/type-checking rules as described for an :bro:type:`event`.

 .. bro:type:: file